 Step 4.
 Set rules to sync Notion Pages to Google Calendar Events

-Next, we’ll set up rules that determine which trigger events will send data between Notion and Google Calendar.
-This is our chance to filter out pages we don’t want to appear as events in Google Calendar.
+Next, we’ll set up rules to determine which trigger events will send data between Notion and Google Calendar.
+This is our chance to filter out pages we don’t want to appear as events in Google Calendar or vice versa.
 A great way to do so is by making use of labels, drop down fields in Notion, and/or colors in Google Calendar.